eclipse-theia/theia-website/src/docs/theia_coder.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/1XcsPPedIXA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+### "Next" Mode Variants

+Both Edit Mode and Agent Mode offer "Next" variants — improved versions that contain the latest enhancements being validated in practice.
+These versions often include refinements to the agent's behavior, better error handling, or improved prompts that have not yet been promoted to the default modes.

+If you want to use the latest and greatest version of Theia Coder, we recommend selecting "Edit Mode (Next)" or "Agent Mode (Next)" from the mode selector.
+Once these improvements have been sufficiently validated through real-world usage, they will be incorporated into the standard modes.

 ### Activating Agent Mode

-To switch to Agent Mode:
+You can activate Agent Mode in two ways:

+**Using the Mode Selector (recommended):**
+1. In the chat input area, click the mode dropdown and select "Agent Mode" or "Agent Mode (Next)"
+2. Alternatively, press `Shift+Tab` to cycle through available modes

+**Using the AI Configuration View:**
 1. Navigate to the AI Configuration View and select Theia Coder as the active agent
-2. Choose the `agent-mode` prompt
+2. Choose the `agent-mode` prompt variant

+For best results with Agent Mode:
-3. Optionally switch to a more powerful LLM like Sonnet-4, GPT-4.1 or Gemini-Pro for better results
+- Consider switching to a more powerful LLM like Sonnet-4, GPT-4.1 or Gemini-Pro
-4. Enable notifications to get updates when long-running tasks complete
+- Enable notifications to get updates when long-running tasks complete

 Once active, the agent operates differently: it directly writes to the workspace, executes code, and even starts the application when complete.

 **Tips for Agent Mode:**
 - Provide clear, detailed prompts since the agent will run independently for 10-30 minutes
 - Consider using [Task Context](/docs/user_ai/#task-context) to better structure your requests
+- Use the `/test-with-app-tester` slash command to automatically verify your implementation with the [AppTester agent](/docs/user_ai/#app-tester-chat-agent) after Coder completes the changes.
+If tests fail, Coder will iterate to fix issues automatically.
+- For workflows requiring shell commands (builds, tests, scripts), you can enable the [Shell Execution Tool (alpha)](/docs/user_ai/#shell-execution-tool-alpha) by adding `~shellExecute` to your request or `~{shellExecute}` to the agent's prompt
 - Agent Mode preserves traceability of all changes via Theia AI's changeset feature

 ### Describing Programming Tasks